r-lyeh-archived/assume/README.md

 - Assume is handy.
 LHS/RHS values are printed as long as they are `ostream` friendly.
 - Assume is cross-platform.
 Crash handler fallbacks to `assert()` symbol.
 - Assume is header only.
-- Assume is BOOST licensed.
+- Assume is zlib/libpng licensed.

 ## sample